1. Saving Your Life

 For example, if we are going from Queens-Flushing in New York metropolitan area back to mid New Jersey,

-the route planned by GPS navigator may take us through Midtown Tunnel, Manhattan and Lincoln Tunnel as the
+the route planned by GPS navigator may take us through Midtown Tunnel, Manhattan and Lincoln Tunnel as

-the new route may not be the shorter route.
+even though the new route may not be the shorter route.

 4.4.1.
 Elimination of Driving Stress: You may wonder if I know the preferred route, why do I still need the